Thailand

 Thai TV

 Soap Operas: Where I come from there are two genres of soap opera.
-There is the gritty reality (or not, as the case may be) of working class life in a large city, for example Coronation Street and EastEnders.
-Then there were the 80's shows about fabulously rich and wealthy families like Dallas or Dynasty where fortunes were amassed in the oil business.
+There is the gritty reality of working class life in a large city, for example Coronation Street and EastEnders.
+Then there were the 80's shows about fabulously rich and wealthy families like Dallas or Dynasty.

-They all live in beautiful homes, wear beautiful clothes and drive around in expensive cars.
+They all live in beautiful homes, wear beautiful clothes, drive around in expensive German cars, and have an endless supply of money.
 No-one appears to work and I have never seen any indication of how their money was made.
-Thailand is presented as a place so spotlessly clean it makes Singapore look third world.
-Even the scenes in Bangkok are like this.
+Thailand is presented as a place so spotlessly clean it makes Singapore look Third World.

 Comedy: I can best describe Thai comedy in terms that will only mean anything to Brits of a certain age.
 It is a combination of Crackerjack, the Krankies and the Benny Hill show.
-Comedy for Thais has to be 'sanuk' which basically equates to the childish, unsophisticated shows they put on TV.
-I doubt that 'The Office', in either a dubbed or subtitled version, would be very successful in Thailand.
+Sophisticated it is not.
+I doubt that 'The Office', or any other kind of subtle humour, would be very successful in Thailand.
+Slapstick and infantile humour are the words that best describe Thai comedy shows.

 Game Shows: Game shows are just one long commercial.
 The little podiums the contestants stand on have adverts on them.
 Props also feature adverts.
 In other countries the props might be huge playing cards or something but in Thailand these are adverts.
 Long lists of advertisers are shown at the end of each show.

 News: Thai news is quite graphic.
-People being killed in Thailand is a daily occurrence and when it happens the TV cameras aren't far behind.
+Serious road accidents in Thailand are a daily occurrence and when they occur the TV cameras aren't far behind.
 The cameras get in close on the victims and show lots of blood.
 Some Thai news programmes resemble war zones.
 Perpetrators of crimes are also closely followed by the camera and made to look very remorseful.
 Everything involved in the crime is shown on TV - hand phones, drugs, contraband and the money that was made from the crime.

 Return to top of page